sundancezaf/EphemeralEye/README.md

 ## Included Files

-#### digitTest.py
-This is a testing script to check that the regex expressions are working when given a string.
-First, it checks that a string contains only digits.

 ## Dependencies
-These will be fixed once the program is packaged.
-Until then:
+These will be fixed once the program is packaged. until then, pip install the following:

 ```
-1. pdfminer
+1. pdfminer.six
 ```